faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

 -- Subject: Unit mariadb.service has finished start-up
 ```

 After a quick MariaDB restart, the server is up and running without any errors.
-This shows that withou access to the vault, MariaDB server will not start and all the data files are encrypted and useless.
+This shows that without access to the vault, the MariaDB server will not be able to start and all the data files are encrypted and useless.

 ### Removing TDE